Osamequin Farm in Seekonk, MA chemical-free

 For Businesses and Institutional customers:

-Osamequin Farm is a new cooperative farm project in Seekonk, bringing new farmers and energy to the historic land at Walnut Street.
+Osamequin Farm is a non-profit educational space and cooperative farm project in Seekonk, bringing new farmers and energy to the historic land at Walnut Street.
 Osamequin Farm produces blueberries, raspberries, specialty cut flowers, culinary and medicinal herbs, and a variety of vegetables grown by our Resident Farmers.

 At the core of our efforts is a strong commitment to responsible land stewardship.
 All is cared for in the spirit of holistic management, keeping in mind the interconnected health of soil, crops, forests, livestock, pollinators, consumers, farmers, and community.